 Twilight: Los Angeles, 1992 by Anna Deavere Smith: This immersive piece simulated the street of L.A. during the chaos of the riots.
-Audience would wandered the space and listened to up to 5 actors monologues at a time.
+Audiences would wander the space and listen to up to 5 actors different monologues at a time.

 Murder at Roland Manor by Brennan Pickman-Thoon: Written in the height of COVID, this virtual murder mystery production was interactive using the self-built, 8-bit castle videogame system Gather.Town.
 Audience would walked into different rooms and find different actors live and waiting to talk to them, simulating real life site-specific theatre.

 Every Brilliant Thing by Duncan Macmillan: A sacred space play, this piece took place in the round in a redwood forest clearing.
 An intimate look at relationships and nature as a form of regrowth and healing.

 I Share, Therefore I Am, a scene using Theatre of Cruelty techniques to comment on the dilapidation of interpersonal connection and mental health due to social media.

 Madison Wetzell’s Faust on 4Chan: Takes a psychological look at the alt-right YouTube pipeline’s red-pilling phenomena using a Faustian lens.